Trade tensions top global risks as Taoiseach set to join Davos elite

 Meanwhile, environment-related risks dominated the Global Risks Perception Survey for the third year in a row, accounting for three of the top five risks, according to the report.

-The UN Intergovernmental Panel on Climate Change warned last October that there are only 12 years left to keep global warming to a maximum of 1.5 degrees and avert dangerous climate change.
+The UN Intergovernmental Panel on Climate Change warned last October that there were only 12 years left to keep global warming to a maximum of 1.5 degrees and avert dangerous climate change.